Supply Market Analysis - Example Questions

 • What do you see as the risks?

 • Can you give an early indication of cost?
 What are the major cost drivers and how can these be minimised?
+Are any of the costs likely to be impacted by inflation?

 • Can you give an indication of likely timescales?